 (b) the action or matter when completed does not differ from that described in the notice.

-[Section 69C inserted by No. 58 of 1995 s.
+[Section 69C inserted: No. 58 of 1995 s.
 63.]

 69D.
 When purchaser may avoid contract

 (1) Subject to subsection (3), if a vendor has failed to give to a purchaser information that substantially complies with section 69 or 69C and at the time required by that section, the purchaser has a right to avoid the contract by notice in writing given to the vendor before the settlement of the contract.